click on sponsor for links to their web sites

 and receive correspondence for the club, and keep master file of all club records, listings

-1. Is to be knowledgeable of the requirements to join the LRCC and is to maintain LRCC membership records.
+F. Membership Chairperson Is to be knowledgeable of the requirements to join the LRCC and is to maintain LRCC

-6. Receives all applications and moneys to join the LRCC and verifies completeness of the application and that the proper
+Receives all applications and moneys to join the LRCC and verifies completeness of the application and that the proper fees are paid. membership records.

-1. The Regents at Large shall assist the Chief Regent, and the Vice Chief Regent in matters that relate to the proper management
+The Regents at Large shall assist the Chief Regent, and the Vice Chief Regent in matters that relate to the proper management of the club.

 Any Board of Regents member that fails to attend three (3) Board meetings during their term shall be immediately removed from office.
 The board can make exceptions for extenuating circumstances.